* Shares around the world rattled by Apple revenue warning

 * Wall Street further hurt by weak U.S. factory data

-* Yen soars against dollar; Treasuries, gold rise (Updates to late afternoon in U.S. markets)
+* Yen soars against dollar; Treasuries, gold rise (Updates to close of U.S. markets)

 By April Joyner

-Technology stocks led a selloff in Asian, European and U.S. stock markets after Apple, blaming weaker iPhone sales in China, cut its revenue forecast for the first time in nearly 12 years.
-Apple's U.S.-listed shares were last down 9.7 percent.
+Technology stocks led a selloff in equities after Apple, blaming weaker iPhone sales in China, late on Wednesday cut its revenue forecast for the first time in nearly 12 years.
+Apple's U.S.-listed shares closed down 10 percent.

 Earlier, in what some market watchers called a "flash crash," the yen rose as much as 4.4 percent versus the dollar after a flurry of automated orders triggered a massive move in Asia, where trade was thin with Japanese participants still away for the New Year holiday.